-Note: If you are using Windows XP or Windows 2000 and you see a message asking if you want to restart your computer, select No.
+Note: If you are using Windows XP and you see a message asking if you want to restart your computer, select No.

 The projector displays the image from your computer's desktop and outputs sound, if your presentation contains audio.